giuseppeceravolo/giuseppeceravolo.github.io/_posts/2019-07-06-my-data-science-journey-has-begun.md

 ---
-title: "My Data Science Journey Has Begun!"
+title: "My Data Journey Has Begun!"
 date: 2019-07-06
-tags: [data science, learning]
+tags: [data, learning]
 header:
   image: "/images/machine-learning-projects.jpg"
   excerpt: "What a wonderful moment it was when I decided to start this journey!
-Let me tell you about my passion for Data Science and why I started this website"
+Let me tell you about my passion for Data and why I started this website"
 mathjax: "true"
 ---